Uncategorized

 Heart health.
 If you love your heart, how can you best care for it?
 How can you keep your heart healthy and happy?

-Unfortunately, as of 2020 from the Center for Disease Control (CDC), heart disease is the leading cause of death (20%) in the US.
-1 in 5 of those are under 65 years old.
+As of 2020, heart disease is the leading cause of death (20%) in the US.
+1 in 5 of those happen before age 65.
 Heart disease costs the US over $200 billion each year.

 What’s In Your Heart?